 What can you expect if your B&B dream comes true and — on some exciting future day — you finally become an innkeeper?
 We asked some of the most experienced #MichBnB innkeepers to share some things they’ve learned about operating a bed and breakfast.

 You heard her: She “would do it all again.”
-All of the following innkeepers would say the same.
-Each B&B name is a link.
-Click to read more about these great places to stay, where you can observe how first-rate innkeepers make hospitality look effortless.
+All of the following current and former Michigan innkeepers would say the same, all of them people who could make B&B hospitality look effortless.

 Prepare now for launching your B&B dream

 Did you realize that B&B innkeeping entails almost every activity common to any business?
 Marketing, sales, accounting, procurement, and more.
 Here are 10 more tips from Michigan innkeepers.

 Promote, sell, repeat: “Make sure you budget enough money for promotion.
 Many new innkeepers miss this.
 ‘If you build it, they will come’ only works in the movies,” said former long-time owners of a B&B in the Upper Peninsula.